-Owned by Google, Project Fi is an MVNO (Mobile Virtual Network Operator) that provides cellular service through Wi-Fi and cellular tower coverage provided by Sprint and T-Mobile.
-Project Fi has created a SIM that can access and use both networks.
-The service will switch between both networks using whichever service is stronger and faster in a general area.
+Owned by Google, Project Fi is an MVNO (Mobile Virtual Network Operator) that provides cellular service through Wi-Fi and cellular tower coverage provided by Sprint, T-Mobile and U.S. Cellular.
+Project Fi has created a SIM that can access and use these networks.
+The service will switch between the networks using whichever service is stronger and faster in a general area.
 Project Fi is also engineered to connect to any available Wi-Fi hotspot.
 If making a call through Wi-Fi, Project Fi will automatically switch users to a cell network if their Wi-Fi coverage isn’t strong enough to make a call.
 Basically, Project Fi connects its customers to the strongest available network between Wi-Fi and two 4G LTE networks.

-Project Fi is only available for users who have a Nexus 6P, Nexus 5X or a Nexus 6.
-These 3 devices are the only devices compatible with the Project Fi SIM which uses T-Mobile, Sprint and any connectable Wi-Fi.
+Project Fi is only available for users who have a Pixel XL, Pixel, Nexus 6P, Nexus 5X or a Nexus 6.
+These devices are the only devices compatible with the Project Fi SIM which uses T-Mobile, Sprint and US Cellular, plus any connectable Wi-Fi.

 Our pick of the Hot Deals from every carrier, handpicked and fresh